 Andrew Campbell is a farmer, with a passion for agriculture advocacy, social media and new technology.
 With the farm, known as Bellson Farms, he and his family milk cows and grow corn, soybeans, wheat and hay in Southern Ontario’s Middlesex County.
 With all kinds of information available about modern farms, and not all of it being true, Andrew is keen to make sure people get the full story on what farmers do on a daily basis, why they do it and what they care about.
 He’s been featured on CBC, CTV, and other media outlets across Canada for his work in opening up his farm and the entire industry on social media as the FreshAirFarmer.

 Michel Lévy graduated with a DVM from University of Liège, Belgium.
 He completed an internship in Food Animal Medicine and Surgery at the Faculté de Médecine Vétérinaire, University of Montréal.
 He worked in private rural practice in France and Quebec.
 He completed a Residency in Large Animal Medicine at Tufts University and University of Florida.
 He then worked as a clinician, teacher and researcher at Purdue University (Indiana, USA) .
 He joined UCVM in 2009.

-Dr. Leisa Floreani
+Dr. Leisa Floreani, Full-time Veterinarian